 On the Friendly Road (Leonard P. Leary, 1936) NZ Film Guild, prod.
 Leonard P. Leary, wr.
 George Altier, Leonard P. Leary, idea Rudall Hayward, dp Rudall Hayward; Rev. C.G.
 Scrimgeour, Stanley Knight, John Mackie, Jean Hamilton; NZ; 7592ft, 84 min.

 Once Were Warriors (Lee Tamahori, 1994) Temuera Morrison (Jake the Muss), Rena Owen; NZ

 One Hundred Crowded Years (H. H. Bridgman, 1940) dramatised documentary? including Treaty of Waitangi, 1840; NZ

 Orator, The (Tusi Tamasese, 2011) aka O Le Tulafale; first feature from Samoa

-Orphans and Angels (Harold Brodie, date) NZ, wr.
+Orphans and Angels (Harold Brodie, 2003) NZ, wr.
 Harold Brodie, ed.
 Harold Brodie, music Blind Divine; Emmeline Hawthorne, Christopher Brown

 Orphans and Kingdoms (Paolo Rotondo, 2014) drama; NZ